Guided Practice

 Mantra

-A repeated sacred phrase used to focus attention and devotion.
+A mantra is a repeated sacred phrase used to focus attention and devotion.
+Its meaning comes not only from translation, but also from rhythm, memory, breath, and repetition.

 Chanting